Transversal non-Clifford gates on almost-good quantum LDPC and quantum locally testable codes: Preliminaries

 It is easy to verify the following proposition: \begin{proposition} Let $X,Y$ be posets equipped with Alexandrov topology.
 A map $f:X\to Y$ is continuous if and only if it is an order-preserving map, i.e. whenever $\sigma, \sigma'\in X$ and $\sigma\leq \sigma'$, then $f(\sigma)\le f(\sigma')$. \end{proposition}

-To build quantum LDPC codes, the following requirement is common: \begin{definition}[Sparse cell complex] We say that a family of cell complexes $\{X_n\}_{n=1}^\infty$ is \emph{sparse} if for each $k$-cell in $X_n$, it is joined to at most a uniform constant number of $(k+1)$-cells and $(k-1)$-cells. \end{definition}
+To build qLDPC codes, the following requirement is common: \begin{definition}[Sparse cell complex] We say that a family of cell complexes $\{X_n\}_{n=1}^\infty$ is \emph{sparse} if for each $k$-cell in $X_n$, it is joined to at most a uniform constant number of $(k+1)$-cells and $(k-1)$-cells. \end{definition}